jonghoxxshin/cell_society/DESIGN.md

 will be updated.
 For example since Seeds is very similar to Game of Life, it is likely that one would be able to use the same board class that Game of Life uses, GenericBoard.
-If there is no existing simulation that has update rules that will suffice for it, a new subclass must be made. the
+If there is no existing simulation that has update rules that will suffice for it, a new subclass must be made.
-The rules are in the format: a b:c d,e where a is the

 * New Visual Features: